Hospital is a ground-breaking documentary that goes behind the scenes of one of the largest and busiest NHS trusts in the UK.

 The first series of Hospital, a six part series, was a ground-breaking documentary that went behind the scenes of one of the largest and busiest NHS trusts in the UK.

-We are featuring in a second series of Hospital.
-The series, which started on Tuesday 20 June 2017, will again follow staff and patients at the Trust’s five hospitals to illustrate the achievements and challenges facing the NHS.
+The second series, a four part series, again followed staff and patients at the Trust’s five hospitals to illustrate the achievements and challenges facing the NHS.

 Hospital 2 – episode one

 Episode one shows the Trust’s response to the Westminster Bridge terrorist attack on 22 March 2017.
 St Mary’s Hospital, one of London’s four major trauma centres, received eight casualties from the incident.

 Among the first patients brought to A&E are two French students, Yann and Victor, and British day-tripper Stephen.
 Yann has received serious head injuries and needs an urgent operation, while Victor has a collapsed lung and multiple fractures.
 Stephen has a serious injury to his leg which he might lose if it is not operated on immediately.
 Both Stephen and Yann go straight to theatre.

 In the days that follow, all three patients continue to receive treatment on the intensive care and major trauma wards.
 They and their families reflect on what has happened to them and look to the future as their conditions improve.

 Episode two features three patients as they receive treatment for cancer using a mix of NHS and private health.

 Glendon from Preston has an aggressive brain tumour and has identified an immunotherapy drug being trailed for his type of cancer.
 He wants to self-fund a course of the drug at a cost of up to £30,000 per round.